cacttus/BR2/project/design.md

 ## Overview

+BR2 started off as a small game design that was dependent on Minecraft-like world-building, incorporating a fusion of many kinds of games.
+The graphics engine grew out of this development.
+Of course, the game itself has somewhat been put on hiatus, for the purpose of getting this engine to a working, and stable state.
+Yet, all systems that are added are added with the purpose of completing the game.
+Meaning, that most generic game systems (such as the ability to create multiple game projects) are going to be left for later development.

-The game runs through an application Package.
+Globally, the game is contained in an application Package.
 The Package is a packed application of which all necessary data is appended to the end of the executable.
 Packages are equivalent to project files.
 Each package represents a different game, so there is one package per game.
 Package configuration data are stored in Package.xml in the *game root folder*.

-The game's systems are controlled by a set of managers.
+BR2's systems are controlled by a set of managers.
 Each manager controls a set of objects.
 The engine is separated into a set of windows.
 Each window contains its own OpenGL context, and a Rendering Pipeline.

 The game world is separated into Scenes.
 Each scene is a scenegraph is a directed acyclic graph data structure.
 Rendering is performed by running a pruning, and collection routine after the physics